supercamel/SpinoDB/README.md

 *work in progress*

+*currently still a mish-mash of spaghetti code and ideas - actively being worked on, will be stable soon*

+*probably definitely full of bugs*

 SpinoDB is an in-memory NoSQL database that is small and self-contained and with emphasis on **speed**.
 It is NodeJS addon written in C++ and is intended to be used with NodeJS for both web applications and desktop applications that require either the performance of an in-memory database or the ease of distribution that comes with using a self-contained database.
 It may also be used as a fast cache to complement a traditional database.

 SpinoDB is designed for speed.
 It can parse a database file at ~100MB/s.
-A simple findOne() query on a collection of 10 million documents will typically return a result within 200m/s.
-Small collections will return results in microseconds.
+A findOne() query on an indexed field will typically return a result in ~50us.

 The maximum amount of data that SpinoDB can store depends on your systems available RAM.
 Generally SpinoDB is suitable for managing up to a few GB of data.